Peter uses the Power of the Game to Tackle Prostate Cancer

 Lifelong Sheffield Wednesday supporter uses the power of the game to tackle prostate cancer

-As part Weston Park Cancer Charities Derby Day takeover at Hillsborough Stadium Peter is sharing his journey and encouraging others to get checked
+As part of the Weston Park Cancer Charities Derby Day takeover at Hillsborough Stadium on 4 March, Peter is sharing his journey and encouraging others to “get checked”.

 On October 4 2016, lifelong Sheffield Wednesday fan, Peter Allen was diagnosed with advanced and incurable prostate cancer.